TRIQS/dft_tools/doc/guide/conv_W90.rst

 where the ``x=-1,1,0`` option indicates that the V--O bonds in the octahedra are rotated by (approximatively) 45 degrees with respect to the axes of the `Pbnm` cell.

+The last line of :file:`seedname.inp` is the DFT Fermi energy, which is subtracted from the onsite terms in the :file:`seedname_hr.dat` file.
+This line is optional and may be left out.

 The converter will analyse the matrix elements of the local Hamiltonian to find the symmetry matrices `rot_mat` needed for the global-to-local transformation of the basis set for correlated orbitals